didi82/dns-checker-updater/README.md

 - Always **backup** your zone files before modification
 - Monitor both **script output** and **DNS resolution** after implementation
 - Ensure the script has permission to **read/write zone files** and **restart BIND**
+- Remember to update the Zone Template file after modifying a record in the BIND DNS zone file.

 ---